What Is The Best Way To Remove Stain From Wood?

 Cons:

-How To Remove Dark Stain From Wood
+How to Remove Wood Stain From Your Hands

-How To Remove Oil Based Stain From Wood
+How To Remove Oil-Based Stain From Wood

-- Wear a face mask, protective eyewear, and gloves.
+• Wear a face mask, protective eyewear, and gloves.

-- Pour stripper in a clean plastic bowl.
+• Pour the stripper into a bowl.

-- Let the stripper sit for 20 minutes.
+• Let the stripper sit for 20 minutes.
 Wait for the surface to bubble.

-- Take a scraper and remove the wood stain.
+• Take a scraper and remove the wood stain.
 Do not apply too much pressure.

-- Get a steel wood pad and let it soak in the stripper first and then use it to wipe away the wood stain.
+• Get a steel wood pad and let it soak in the stripper first, and then use it to wipe away the wood stain.

-- Use medium-grit sandpaper to sand the area.
+• Use medium-grit sandpaper to sand the area.

-- Wipe the surface with a clean, wet towel.
+• Wipe the surface with a clean, wet towel.

 Why should you use a wood stain remover?